AndreiCherniaev/bladeRF.wiki.git.git.git./Tasks.md

 - Create a BUGS/Getting Help document detailing information to gather and provide when posting issues to the forum or IRC
 - rpi sweeping spectrum analyzer demo based upon fosphor
     - Pending on FPGA FFT block
-- Add some hotkey support to test_repeater to allow the user to adjust RX/TX gains

 ### Future Items ###
 - Si5338 MIMO/Expansion clock settings